 It is so helpful to check ourselves, find out our true habits, and then tweak them to fit our overall goals.
 It can help you eat better and it can help you save money.

-Have you done a grocer audit lately?
-Ever?
+Have you done a grocery spending audit lately?